Heinz Faßmann: Career

+Minister of Education, 2018–2021

 Although Faßmann had never held elected office and never officially attached himself to any political party, he was invited to join the Kurz cabinet as the minister of education.

 When the cabinet took office on 18 December 2017, Faßmann was appointed minister of education and science.
 Following a reshuffling of ministerial responsibilities − a move regularly made by new parliamentary majority leaders − he became minister of education, science and research on 8 January 2018.

 While in government Faßmann resigned his positions as a vice rector, as the chairman of the commission, and as a member of the council.
 For the duration of his term in cabinet office, he also suspended his position as the director of the Institute of City and Regional Planning.